illwieckz/pyalsacap/README.md

 Author
 ------

-PyAlsaCap is written by Thomas Debesse <dev@illwieckz.net>.
+PyAlsaCap is written by Thomas Debesse <pyalsacap@illwieckz.net>.

+Original `alsacap` is written by Volker Schatz <alsacap on the volkerschatz.com domain>.

 License
 -------